sprchr/CoverFusion/tool.md

 - **Puppeteer:** A headless browser tool for generating and managing PDFs dynamically.
 - **Cors:** Middleware for enabling Cross-Origin Resource Sharing in API requests.
 - **Body Parser:** Parses incoming JSON payloads for server-side processing.
 - **Dotenv:** Manages environment variables for secure and flexible configuration.
-- **KafkaJS:** Facilitates communication and processing of messages in a distributed architecture.

 #### **Development and Build Tools**
 - **Vite:** A build tool for faster development and optimized production builds.